tonoplast/ai-cover-letter/README.md

 - **Professional Export**: Download cover letters as PDF, DOCX, or TXT.
 - **Database Management**: Inspect, selectively delete, and manage all documents and generated content.
 - **Anti-blocking for Scraping**: Configurable delay between website scrapes to avoid IP bans.
+- **Australian English Support**: Automatic Australian spelling and terminology in all LLM outputs (configurable).

 ---